 The program tracking data provided by Eversource and UI did not include data regarding add-on measures that were recommended by the technician but not installed.
 However, according to the statewide dashboard, technicians recommended the add-on measures to 2017-2020 HES participants at the following rates: appliances (61%), HVAC equipment (58%), insulation (40%), water heaters (40%) and windows (4%). https://energizect.com/eeb-statewide-energy-efficiency-dashboard.

+Since 2019, the Companies have incrementally phased lighting out of HES (and soon HES-IE).

+As with HES, overcoming pre-weatherization barriers remains a potential obstacle to an HES-IE participant installing insulation.